binaryphile/concorde/README.md

 ``` bash
 source concorde.bash
 $(feature my_lib)
 ```

-Libraries are written so that they are not unintentionally loaded more than once, even if sourced multiple times.
-Concorde also allows the file extension (e.g. `.sh`) for library files to be left off with its `require*` functions.
+Libraries are written so that they are not loaded more than once, even if sourced multiple times.

 -   `bring` - python-style import of only specified functions from a library to keep function namespace uncluttered

--   `feature` - protect a library file from being loaded multiple times and register its metadata
+-   `feature` - protect a library file from being loaded multiple times and register its metadata, such as its location on the filesystem

 -   `load` - source a filename even if it has been loaded already - searches PATH but not current directory

--   `require` - like `source` but only searches PATH, not current directory, and does not require file extension
+-   `require` - like `source` but only searches PATH, not current directory - does not require file extension, searches for `.bash`, `.sh` and no extension, in that order

--   `require_relative` - source a file relative to the location of the sourcing file, does not require file extension
+-   `require_relative` - source a file relative to the location of the sourcing file - does not require file extension

 Hash Operations
 ---------------

+Most functions operate on hash \[literals\] rather actual hashes, with the exception of `with`.

 -   `grab` - create local variables from key/values in a hash